ncoghlan/misc/notes/python3/questions_and_answers.rst

-vendors, Python trainers, attendees at Python conferences, and, well, just about anyone that cares enough to sign up to the python-dev or python-ideas mailing lists or add their Python-related blog to the Planet Python feed, or simply rant about Python on the internet such that the feedback eventually makes it way back to a place where we see it.
+vendors, Python trainers, attendees at Python conferences, and, well, just about anyone that cares enough to sign up to the python-dev or python-ideas mailing lists or add their Python-related blog to the Planet Python feed, or simply discuss Python on the internet such that the feedback eventually makes it way back to a place where we see it.

 Some notable changes within the Python 3 series, specifically PEP 3333 (which